Guilouz/FLSUN-S1-Open-Source-Edition/docs/insert-microsd-card-with-flsun-os-in-core-board.md

     <img width="900" src="../assets/images/core-board-03.jpg">

-- Use the H2.0 hex wrench in the accessory box to remove the eight screws on the back cover of the screen, and disassemble the back cover of the screen:
+- Use the H2.0 Allen wrench in the accessory box to remove the eight screws on the back cover of the screen, and disassemble the back cover of the screen:

     <img width="900" src="../assets/images/core-board-04.jpg">